Joe Yabuki: Reception

-Oizumi Anime Gate featuring statues of several manga characters including Joe.

 During the manga's serialization, it was particularly popular with working-class people and college students who were involved in the New Left, who saw themselves likewise struggling against the system like Joe Yabuki did and revered him as an icon.
 An example of this New Left influence were the members of the Japanese Red Army who took part in the Yodogo hijacking in 1970 and compared themselves to Joe as they saw a revolutionary message in the manga.
 During the hijack, they shouted "We are tomorrow's Joe!".
 Joe Yabuki was ranked seventh in Mania Entertainment's "10 Most Iconic Anime Heroes", written by Thomas Zoth, who commented that, "Tomorrow's Joe captured the zeitgeist of 1960s Japan.
 The story of Joe's rise from nothing touched a chord with Japanese audiences, who were seeing their country prosper after a long period of postwar devastation."
 There is a pro boxer named Joichiro Tatsuyoshi, who became a superstar in Japan.
 His father took the name "Joichiro" from Joe Yabuki.
 In Kebukuro's Oizumi Anime Gate a bronze statue of Joe was made alongside other anime icons.
 The character is considered a symbol of Japanese popular culture, becoming, especially in the seventies, an influential icon on a myriad of Japanese people of all ages and one of the major icons of the manga world.
 Even today it is such a success that on October 13, 2006, Joe placed fourth in the ranking of the "best Japanese TV anime".